dlandon/unraid-snap-DEPRECATED/README.md

 SNAP Installation
 =================

 To install SNAP you need to download the snap.plg and put it in the /boot/config/plugins directory.
 You can download the file directly from GitHub and then browse to your flash drive and copy it to the /config/plugins directory or use a telnet session to download the file directly from GitHub with wget.
-To install the plugin file, use a telnet session to your server, log in to the server, and then issue the following commsnds:
+To install the plugin file, use a telnet session to your server, log in to the server, and then issue the following commands:

 cd /boot/config/plugins